trimble-oss/trimble-id-sdk-docs-for-net/README.md

 Create a new application in the [Trimble Developer Console](https://beta.console.trimble.com/home) portal and configure the following settings:

-To register your service application in Trimble Cloud Console:
+To register your service application in Trimble Developer Console:

 1. On the left pane select Identity Management > Applications.